The eccentricity distribution of wide binaries and their individual measurements: Measuring eccentricity for Gaia wide binaries

 Fig.~\ref{fig:alpha-sep} shows the measured eccentricity distributions as a function of binary separations.
 The numerical values are tabulated in Table~\ref{tab:alpha-values}.
-At separations $<10^{2}$\,AU, $\alpha$ is close to zero, indicating close-to-uniform eccentricity distributions.
-Interestingly, $\alpha$ is two-$\sigma$ below zero ($-0.10^{+0.05}_{-0.05}$) at $10^{1.5}-10^{2}$\,AU, meaning that there are more low-eccentricity orbits (or fewer highly eccentric orbits) compared to the uniform distribution.
-This can be seen from the observed $v$-$r$ angle distribution in Fig.~\ref{fig:gaia-vrangle} where the blue histogram has lower values close to 0$^\circ$ and 180$^\circ$\ compared to that of the uniform eccentricity case (black histogram).
-At separations $>10^{3}$\,AU, the eccentricity distribution becomes superthermal ($\alpha=1.32^{+0.09}_{-0.08}$), which explains the enhanced numbers close to 0$^\circ$ and 180$^\circ$\ in Fig.~\ref{fig:gaia-vrangle}.
+At separations $<10^{2}$\,AU, $\alpha$ is consistent with zero, indicating a uniform eccentricity distribution.
+At separations $>10^{3}$\,AU, the eccentricity distribution becomes superthermal ($\alpha=1.32^{+0.09}_{-0.08}$), which explains the enhanced numbers close to 0$^\circ$ and 180$^\circ$\ in their $v$-$r$ angle distribution in Fig.~\ref{fig:gaia-vrangle}.
 Fig.~\ref{fig:e-dist} presents the realization of the eccentricity distributions at different binary separations.